couchbaselabs/docs-ng/using_docs_ng.markdown

 - To check the branch you are on use `git branch`
 - Commit your changes, `git add` and `git commit`
 - Push change to staging repo: `git push`
-- When you are ready, send a pull request so your changes can be merged and published
+- When you areready, send a pull request so your changes can be merged and published

 - Tech Pubs will elevate any content from the stage repo to the master repo, resolving any merge conflicts if needed: